Use a cloud distribution point in Configuration Manager

 Download content locally when needed by the running task sequence.
-Starting in version 1910, the task sequence engine can download packages on-demand from a content-enabled CMG or a cloud distribution point.
-This change provides additional flexibility with your Windows 10 in-place upgrade deployments to internet-based devices.
+The task sequence engine can download packages on-demand from a content-enabled CMG or a cloud distribution point.
+This option provides additional flexibility with your Windows 10 in-place upgrade deployments to internet-based devices.

 A cloud distribution point doesn't support package deployments with the option to Run program from distribution point.
 Use the deployment option to Download content from distribution point and run locally.

 You can't use a cloud distribution point for PXE or multicast-enabled deployments.